Skip to content

 Container Pot Size By Crop For Stronger Vegetable Growth

-Kristian Angelov2 weeks ago6 hours ago38 mins
+Kristian Angelov3 weeks ago1 week ago38 mins

 Container pot size by crop matters because roots, water, and plant weight change at different speeds once a vegetable starts growing in a pot.
 Lettuce finishes in a shallow box while a tomato turns the same box into a hot, dry root trap.
 A pepper that looked fine in spring stalls in July when the…